samia-dola/Employee-Distribution-Analysis/README.md

 - Check for some more Transformations.

 ### b.
 Exploratory Data Analysis (EDA)
-    Exploratory data analysis(EDA) is the method to answer and analyse the business questions.
+ Exploratory Data Analysis (EDA) is the method to answer and analyse the business questions.

 #### Business Questions
 1. What is the gender breakdown of employees in the company?
 2. What is the race/ethnicity breakdown of employees in the company?